CatalinFrancu/mule/README.md

         $ mysql -u root -e 'create database mule charset utf8'

+* Modify mule.conf to reflect your locale, database config etc.
 * Apply any patches to bring the database schema to date:

         $ php tools/migration.php

-* Depending on your HTTP server and installation path, you may need to enable and configure various modules: userdir, rewrite, PHP
+* Depending on your HTTP server and installation path, you may need to enable and configure various modules: userdir, rewrite, PHP.